rajgopav/BlackFridayDealFinder/ReadMe.md

 # Black Friday Web Scraper

 This will be a project that will find the deals with the most discounts across a couple of websites.
-This will then output a csv file for further processing.
+This will then output a csv file for reference when finding different deals based on what the user searches.

 ### The Stores